-(Update) 1.7 SCHOOL IMPROVEMENT AND STUDENT ACHIEVEMENT (NCLB)
+1.7 SCHOOL IMPROVEMENT AND STUDENT ACHIEVEMENT (NCLB)

-AASB believes that student achievement as measured by the federal No Child Left Behind Act can be improved by amending the law to replace arbitrary proficiency targets with ambitious achievement targets based on rates of success actually achieved by the most effective public schools.
+AASB urges the legislature and the Alaska Department of Education and Early Development to join AASB in advocating for improving the federal No Child Left Behind Act by amending the law to replace arbitrary proficiency targets with ambitious achievement targets based on rates of success actually achieved by the most effective public schools.
 The federal law should be amended to allow states to measure progress by using students' growth in achievement, as well as their performance in relation to predetermined levels of academic proficiency.
-AASB also believes that NCLB can be strengthened if the state and federal governments work together to develop assessment systems that are aligned with state content and achievement standards and provide better, more timely information about student learning.
-Other changes to the law should be aimed at ensuring state and local capacity to effectively address school improvement and student achievement goals; that improvement plans are given sufficient time to take hold before applying sanctions; and that funding of Title I and other programs are raised to the levels required by these recommendations without reducing expenditures for other educational programs.
+Other changes to the law should be aimed at ensuring state and local control over requirements for "highly qualified" teachers for every class, especially in small schools; state and local capacity to effectively address school improvement and student achievement goals; that improvement plans are given sufficient time to take hold before applying sanctions; and that funding of Title I and other programs are raised to the levels required by these recommendations without reducing expenditures for other educational programs.

 Rationale.
 In the five years since passage of NCLB, local school boards have gained substantial experience with its implementation, including the benefits of having rich data about the performance of specific schools and groups of children in their communities.
 In addition to these benefits, boards have concluded that NCLB places too much emphasis on one way of evaluating schools and students.
-Among our concerns is an over-emphasis of standardized testing; a narrowing of curriculum and instruction to focus on test preparation; the use of sanctions that do not help improve schools; the inappropriate exclusion of low-scoring children in order to boost test results; and inadequate funding.
+Among our concerns is an over-emphasis of standardized testing; a narrowing of curriculum and instruction to focus on test preparation; the use of sanctions that do not help improve schools; the inherent impossibility of 100 percent of special education and LEP students passing tests at grade level; and inadequate funding.
+The NAEP assessment is the national assessment.
+Nationally normed tests, such as Terra Nova, that are not aligned to Alaska state standards should not be mandated.